kadena-community/kadena.js/packages/libs/wallet-adapter-metamask-snap/README.md

 })();
 ```

+## Detection Behavior

+- Detection is non-invasive.
+It only checks for the injected MetaMask provider
+  on `window.ethereum` and does not call `wallet_getSnaps` or other RPCs.
+- Any required prompts (unlocking MetaMask, installing/enabling the Kadena
+  Snap) occur during `adapter.connect()`.

 ## Other Notes

 - The adapter internally calls `kda_connect`, `kda_requestSign`,
   `kda_disconnect`, etc., using the `"kda_"` RPC prefix required by the Snap.
-- If you support multiple wallets in your app, the lazy import in `snapAdapter`
+- If you support multiple wallets in your app, the lazy import in
-  helps reduce initial bundle size, loading only when MetaMask with the Snap is
+  `snapAdapterFactory` helps reduce initial bundle size.
-  detected.
-- Ensure the user has MetaMask installed **and** the Kadena Snap enabled.
+- Ensure the user has MetaMask installed.
+The Kadena Snap will be installed or
-  Detection will return `null` otherwise.
+  enabled during connect if needed.